WordPress/openverse/documentation/catalog/guides/deploy.md

 1. Push up a PR to the infrastructure repository with the Terraform changes you pushed (the version bump for the relevant module).
-1. In the event of errors or problems, repeat the deployment process with the previous production `sha` identified in Step 1 of this guide.
+1. In the event of errors or problems, repeat the deployment process with the previous production SHA identified in Step 1 of this guide.
 1. If anything else goes wrong or service is disrupted, consider this a Production Incident and notify the team.